ststimac/stephaniestimac-blog/posts/11-19-19-btconf-berlin.md

 As we've started to get the hang of running this community focused session, I've been so thrilled to see folks step up to either present at the event or submit a video detailing their wants for the web.
 We want everyone to submit their wants for the web, whether they can be at an event or not, but I am absolutely delighted by the presentations we've had at the events.
 My team and I are more than happy to present on folk's behalf, but only you can know the details and the use cases of the problem you want solved.
 I really get so much joy seeing how deeply the community has thought about the problems they've encountered.

 Check out the [The Web We Want](https://webwewant.fyi) if you've never heard of it before.
-It's a cross-browser, community focused initiative where we ask the question: "if could change one thing about the web platform, what would it be?"
+It's a cross-browser, community focused initiative where we ask the question: "if you could change one thing about the web platform, what would it be?"
 We then run live pitch sessions at conferences and meetups with a panel of industry experts who discuss each item pitched and then pick their favorite.

 I've been emceeing most of the sessions and it's been a blast for me.
 If you're interested in having The Web We Want at your meetup or conference, feel free to [reach out on email](mailto:steph.stimac@gmail.com) or on [Twitter](https://twitter.com/seaotta).